muratk5n/thirdwave/en/2018/12/clean-fuel-is-the-solution.md

 Russia, UK, Japan, Germany, France, and Canada.

 What to do about it?
 Without sacrificing our current modern way of life, there are but a few options.
-If our cars do not run on fossil fuels, what do they run on?
+If our cars do not run on polluting fuels, what do they run on?
 Lithium based batteries cannot be a solution, world lithium reserves are [limited](../../2022/02/base-energy-numbers.html).
 Carbon markets that allow one to trade, "offset" carbon are too open